A Valentine for You: Plot

 Pooh finally catches it in a glass jar but finds himself lost and wonders around the woods until he tumbles down a cliff.
 Meanwhile, Gopher is still looking for Pooh while dragging who he thinks is Piglet until he realizes that he is pulling on a branch, startling him so much that he lets go and its loud snap scares Rabbit, whose echo scares Piglet, making him hide in a tree with holes.
 Tigger suddenly gets frightened by the tree that Piglet is hiding in (in which the holes resemble a scary face and Piglet's ears are like eyes) and falls into a pond.
 Pooh releases the smitten, who leads him to an open field.
 The others see the smitten's light and follow it to where Pooh is.
 They realize the smitten is not as scary as they thought after it brought them together from the dark woods.
 As the smitten reenters Pooh's jar, they proceed to look for Christopher Robin.
 After finding him, they try to cure him, but Christopher Robin stops them and presents the card he made for Winifred.
 Realizing how happy he is with his new friend, Pooh changes his mind and frees the smitten, much to his friends' dismay.
 Believing that his best friend is gone forever, Pooh returns home only to find a Valentine's Day card from Christopher Robin.
 Rabbit, Piglet, Gopher, Tigger, and Eeyore receive cards of their own while the smitten pays a visit to each of them.
-Pooh goes to shows Christopher Robin the card he sent him.
+Pooh goes to show Christopher Robin the card he sent him.
 But Pooh wonders why since he had found a new friend.
 Christopher Robin explains, in song, that he is still his best friend no matter what.
 The others join them and they all stand on a cliff to watch the beautiful red sunrise on Valentine's Day, ending the story as Pooh and his friends learn that the heart is big and always has room for friends – old and new.